kuhn-ruess/cmdbsyncer-docs/docs/basics/setup_docker.md

 ### Resources
 The Syncer does not need many Resources, mainly Disk Space.
-And at least two CPUs
+And at least two CPUs.
+But if you have many rules, you will benefit from more CPUs since the Syncer uses for Calculations Multiprocessing all available cores.

 ### UWSGI/ NGINX
 Inside the Container you will find a Python Application.
 Normally, they are accessed using UWSGI.
 And many Containers then also contain an NGINX in Front of this UWSGI.
-The CMDB Syncer not has this Nginx, since it would be redundant.
+The CMDB Syncer Container has no Nginx, since it would be redundant.
 Most likely, the Reverse proxy in Front of the Container will be a Nginx anyway.
-And so, your Reverse Proxy can speak directly UWSGI with the Container
+And so, your Reverse Proxy can speak directly UWSGI with the Container on the exposed port.